Austro-Hungarian rule in Bosnia and Herzegovina: Demographics

-By 1895, there was around 66,000 immigrants who settled in Bosnia and Herzegovina.
-The head of the Statistical Department Johann Strauss, determined that of those, 56.42% were Latin Catholics, 34.51% Eastern Orthodox Christians, 4.99% Evangelicals, 3.80% Jews and 0.28 other religions.
-By 1910, the number of immigrants grew to 114,591, of which 61,191 were settlers from the Central Croatia, Slavonia, Vojvodina, Slovenia, Serbia and Montenegro.
+The second phase of colonisation occurred between 1890 and 1905, when around 30,000 Germans, Hungarians, Czechs, Slovaks, Italians, Ukrainians and Poles settled the areas of around the river Una, western Bosnian Posavina, Banja Luka, Prnjavor, and Derventa.
+By 1895, around 66,000 immigrants had settled in Bosnia and Herzegovina.
+The head of the Statistical Department, Johann Strauss, determined that of those, 56.42% were Latin Catholics, 34.51% Eastern Orthodox Christians, 4.99% Evangelicals, 3.80% Jews and 0.28% other religions.
 The valley of the river Bosna was colonised, with many new settlements established.
+By 1910, the number of immigrants grew to 114,591 had settled in Bosnia and Herzegovina, of whom 61,191 came from Central Croatia, Slavonia, Vojvodina, Slovenia, Serbia, and Montenegro.
+About one-third of these immigrants were ethnic Croats.
+After the Annexation crisis of 1908, immigration stalled, with many immigrants, especially Germans and Poles, wanting to return.
+Simultaneously, between 1878 and 1918, some 160,000 Muslims from South Slavic countries, including Bosnia and Herzegovina, left for Turkey.
+Serbs from Bosnia and Herzegovina also emigrated to Serbia in the same period.

 In 1910, there were 22,968 Germans, three-quarters of whom were Evangelicals and one-quarter Catholics.
 Also, three-quarters lived in rural areas and one-quarter in urban areas.
-Many of them were state officials, businessmen and soldiers, with no intention to remain in Bosnia and Herzegovina.
+Many of them were state officials, businessmen, and soldiers, with no intention of remaining in Bosnia and Herzegovina.
 The majority of the Germans arrived after 1885, from the regions of Banat, Bačka, Syrmia and Slavonia.
 The Germans settled the area around the towns of Banja Luka, Gradiška, Prnjavor and Bijeljina in northern Bosnia.
 Smaller number of Germans settled in Drvar, Zavidovići, Žepče, Zenica, Tuzla and Sarajevo.